 - Character is personal.
 Say thank you for exercising your character when you certainly didn’t have to.

 - Victories shared will always be victories savoured.

-After 8 weeks of self-isolation, it has certainly been a challenge to remember what it was like to be out in the world doing what I want, when I want, and the rest of the planet be damned.
+After 24 months of public health orders, it has certainly been a challenge to remember what it was like to be out in the world doing what I want, when I want, and the rest of the planet be damned.
 Just like the rest of you, I am more aware of the impact that my behaviour has on others.
 I also know that it is tougher than one thinks to be at home.
 Working on the dining room table, sharing office space, home schooling, running out ideas for meals, and a plethora of minor things are driving many of my friends and colleagues, to quote my mother, ‘starkers’.

 In an earlier blog, I mentioned the 60 Second verse that is often quoted when times are tough.
 As a reminder, here it is below:

 “Life is just a minute—only sixty seconds in it.

 But it’s up to you to use it.

 Quoted by: Dr. Benjamin Elijah Mays, Past President of Morehouse College Original attribution by Dr. Mays was to Anonymous.

 With that in mind, I have changed the way that I celebrate victories.
 I am taking the small things that I would have ignored in the past and shining a light on them.